Teaching & Learning

-The Office of School Improvement and Accountability, in partnership with campuses and external partners, provides data driven, customized support for teaching and learning to assist in meeting state and federal accountability standards and graduate all students college and career ready.
-The Office encompasses the programs of Core Instruction, Response to Intervention, Professional Development, New Teacher Mentoring, Accountability, and District Improvement Plans.
+The Office of Teaching and Learning, in partnership with campuses and external partners, provides customized support for meeting state and federal accountability standards and graduating all students college and career ready.
+The Office encompasses divisions of PK-12 Teaching and Learning, Interventions and Enrichment, Blended Learning, Educational Technology, Professional Learning, Assessment, Accountability, Beginning Teacher Mentoring, Leadership Development, and Improvement Planning.

-- Making sure that your child is completing all homework assignments
+- Making sure that your child is completing all assignments

 - Helping your child develop good study habits, thinking skills, and a positive attitude towards education from an early age